Skip to Content

 We welcome hospitals to join our Hospital Network.

-SYBIL is named after the divine oracles of ancient Greece, who were also known as “sibyls.”
+Sybil is named after the divine oracles of ancient Greece, known as “sibyls.”

 The deep learning model assigns a personalized risk score to the LDCT scan, helping clinicians determine when a patient should return for their next screening, or if the patient can avoid unnecessary screening.

-With this breakthrough technology, we hope to improve early detection rates of lung cancer while reducing the burden on healthcare systems.
+Using this technology, we hope to improve early detection rates of lung cancer while reducing the burden on healthcare systems.

 The scale and computational power needed for bold ideas to work is not possible without the support of grants, foundations, and donors.
 Your support would enable MIT Jameel Clinic to make a better, healthier future for all.